algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 - ISO 26262: ISO 26262 is an international standard for road vehicles that specifies the functional safety requirements for electrical and/or electronic systems and their software.
 It is a part of the ISO 26200 series of standards for road vehicles.

-- MISRA: MISRA is an independent, organization that provides coding standards for the development of embedded software, that specifies a set of rules for the C and C++ programming languages in order to keep the code consistent and to avoid common programming mistakes.
+- MISRA: MISRA is an independent organization that provides coding standards for the development of embedded software, that specifies a set of rules for the C and C++ programming languages in order to keep the code consistent and to avoid common programming mistakes.

 - AutoSAR: AutoSAR is a set of guidelines for the development of software for automotive electronic control units (ECUs).
 It is based on the AUTOSAR standard and is used in the automotive industry, however it is not necessary to use it to develop the infotainment system of a car.